-Gettysburg OCS Application- March 1 for fall semester and year-long study and Oct 1 for spring semester study
+Gettysburg CGE Application- March 1 for fall semester and year-long study and Oct 1 for spring semester study

 Program Provider Application - varies by program; please check the program's website (some application deadlines will be before the Gettysburg application deadline)

 The stronger student you are, the greater variety of programs you will have to choose from.
 In order to apply for global study all students:

 - Must be in good academic standing

 - Must be in good disciplinary standing (which means you must not be on conduct probation and you must have 5 points or fewer on the Alcohol and Drug Policy Points System).

 - All students must spend the semester prior to global study on campus at Gettysburg College and have spent a minimum of one year in residence.

-- Must be a junior or first semester senior (if you are interested in going abroad at a different time, please contact OCS)
+- Must be a junior or first semester senior (if you are interested in going abroad at a different time, please contact CGE)

 In order to stay eligible for study abroad: